AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 - if idempotent and discrete are the minimal requirements for forming IDR as a representation of atomic intelligence unit if we and building models in non-causal domains.
 - if intelligence as a concept itself is strictly coupled with causality.
 The original author(Shenghang) doesn't have a strong conviction on this yet due to the lack of more concrete evidences and tools to validate.
-We believe the falsifiability of these questions is crucial for the theory to be a scientific theory rather than a philosophical one.
+We believe the falsifiability of these questions is crucial for the theory to be a scientific theory rather than a philosophical one and could foreseen this to be an important direction for future research.

 Verdict: BERT form lossless IDR representation but the message passing it create during train drifts away too much from the one form from causal masking.
 Here we are not arguing BERT is worse than GPT, but just pointing out the difference of the two models from the theory's perspective.